lambdamikel/Talker-80/README.md

 ### Address Decoding in the TRS Voice Synthesizer Mode

 The TRS Voice Synthesizer uses memory-based IO.
-It snoops write to the video RAM in the address range ``$3FE0 .. $3FFF``.
+It snoops writes to the video RAM in the address range ``$3FE0 .. $3FFF``.
 Only the temporal order of writes matters, not the actual address from that range.
-Hence, in this mode, any write (WR signal) in that address range will put a byte in the buffer.
+Hence, in this mode, any write (WR signal) in that address range will put a byte in the Talker/80 speech buffer.

 A special protocol is being used.
-Even though the TRS Voice Synthesizer uses the same speech chip as the VS-100, the SC-01, it is not using the SC-01 phonemes directly.
+Even though the TRS Voice Synthesizer employs the same speech chip as the VS-100, the SC-01, it is not using the SC-01 phonemes directly.
 Rather, Tandy Radio Shack invented a "printed" phoneme character set for some of the SC-01 phonemes.
 A special character, the "?" opens and closes the "window" to the Voice Synthesizer.

 The TRS Voice Synthesizer's printed ASCII phonemes for some of the SC-01 phonemes are the following: